 Unlike most packs that feature an internal frame, the Ortlieb Atrack 25 utilizes a simple, 2-part wireframe onto which independent and adjustable shoulder straps and hip belts are attached.
 The thick and rounded padding doesn't rub, distributes weight, and hugs your torso once properly adjusted.

 The Atrack features fully adjustable torso height, accomplished using two ladder lock buckles and straps that move the shoulder straps up and down the wireframe.
-Coupled with the load lifters, we found this suspension to be just as easily adjustable and comfortable as suspensions on the Osprey Stratos 34 and the Osprey Talon 22.
-Both of these models feature highly refined and comfortable suspensions.
+Coupled with the load lifters, we found this suspension to be just as easily adjustable and comfortable as more traditional adjustable suspensions.
 The hip belt is differentially padded to provide lumbar support and wrap snugly around your waist, supporting even heavy loads over 30 pounds.

 The nature of the suspension on the Atrack makes ventilation come naturally.
 Without resorting to suspended mesh (that can catch brush and create dead space), the minimalist suspension of the Atrack places a solid centimeter or two between your back and the pack material.
 The access zipper rests right behind your back, but it doesn't touch your back.
 We loved being able to work hard on a hot day, literally jump in a stream with this pack, and come out cooled off, with bone dry gear and a fast-drying suspension that didn't hold onto water.

 Compression also comes naturally to this pack.
-While other well-designed packs like the REI Co-op Traverse 35 and the Arc'teryx Brize 25 rely on adjustable compression straps to bring loads closer to your back, the Atrack accomplishes the same by virtue of its air-tight TIZIP zipper.
+While other packs rely on adjustable compression straps to bring loads closer to your back, the Atrack accomplishes the same by virtue of its air-tight TIZIP zipper.
 Just load up the pack, distribute your gear as you please, squeeze all the air out, and zip it uptight.
 Just like a vacuum-sealed bag, the load will stay right where you put it, pressed tight against the frame.
 In our calisthenics testing, this pack kept loads right against our backs with no bouncing, even when twisting, jumping, or running.
 This also frees up the compression straps for carrying gear without compromising load distribution.

 The Ortlieb Atrack 25 balances frame stiffness and range of motion.
 The frame can bend slightly, and the shoulder straps can move slightly on the frame.
-This reduces comfort very slightly on long days compared to a pack like the REI Co-op Traverse 35, but makes reaching over your head or bending over to grab bike handles a bit easier.
-The Osprey Talon 22 allows for greater range of motion due to its soft frame, but doesn't carry heavy loads nearly as well.
+This reduces comfort very slightly on long days but makes reaching over your head or bending over to grab bike handles a bit easier.
+Packs with softer frames allow for greater range of motion but don't carry heavy loads nearly as well as the Atrack.

 The only metric in which the Atrack suffers is weight.
-It comes in near the bottom of the packs we tested, with a weight-to-volume ratio of 1.71 oz/L. This is similar to the Osprey Stratos 34, and a far cry from top lightweight performers like the REI Co-op Flash 22 (0.54 oz/L) or the Mountain Hardwear Scrambler 35 (0.86 oz/L).
+It comes in near the bottom of the packs we tested, with a weight-to-volume ratio of 1.71 oz/L. This is similar to other heavy daypacks, and much heavier than most ultralight, very simplistic daypacks that can have weight-to-volume ratios of around 0.5 oz/L.

 During our months of testing, we used the Atrack for hiking, biking, scrambling, bushwhacking, swimming, and pack rafting.
 The external straps make it easy to carry all sorts of bulky gear without closing up access to the main compartment.
 Because the access to the main compartment is against your back, and there are 6 straps running across the back of the pack, it's easy to carry gear for almost any activity.
 Even when carrying skis A-frame style, you can easily unzip the main zipper and get into the pack.